clusterBMA: Bayesian model averaging for clustering: Methods

 where

-Here $\mathcal{L}$ is the likelihood of the data given the model, $\kappa_m$ is the number of estimated model parameters for the model, and $N$ is the number of observations.\citep{RN258} From Eq.
-6, $\mathcal{L}$ is assumed to be a multivariate Gaussian mixture, calculated as:
+Here $\mathcal{L}$ is the likelihood of the data given the model, $\kappa_m$ is the number of estimated model parameters for the model, and $N$ is the number of observations \citep{RN258}.
+The BIC has a theoretically established use for estimating marginal likelihood and posterior model probability in the context of Gaussian mixture models \citep{fraley1998many}.
+It can be seen from Eqs.
+5 and 6 that the weighting method used by Russell et al. is constructed to recover an estimate for the likelihood \citep{RN208}.
+From Eq.
+6, the likelihood $\mathcal{L}$ is assumed to be a multivariate Gaussian mixture, calculated as:

 where $\mathbf{\upmu}$ is a $D$-dimensional vector of means, $\pi_1,...,\pi_K$ are the mixing probabilities used to weight each component distribution, $K$ is the selected number of mixture components, $\Sigma$ is a $D \times D$ covariance matrix, $|\Sigma|$ represents the determinant of $\Sigma$, and $\mathcal{N}(\mathbf{x}_n|\mathbf{\upmu}_k, \Sigma_k)$ is a multivariate Gaussian density given by